gocd/docs.go.cd/content/configuration/delegating_group_administration.md

 As a group administrator of a pipeline group, a user is privileged to:

 - View and operate (trigger, rerun stages etc.) all the pipelines in this group.
-- Add other group admins to this group
+- Add other group administrators to this group
 - Authorize users/roles with 'view' and 'operate' permissions for this pipeline group.
-- Add and Delete pipelines to/from the group.
+- Add to and delete pipelines from the group.
-- Add a pipeline using the "Add New Pipeline" wizard, but only to the groups he is allowed to administer.
+- Add a pipeline using the "Add New Pipeline" wizard, but only to the groups they are allowed to administer.
-- Edit pipelines belonging to the group.
-Which includes renaming, adding, deleting and modifying stages and jobs.
+- Edit pipelines belonging to the group including renaming, adding, deleting and modifying stages and jobs.
-- Restfully view and operate (trigger, rerun stages etc.) all the pipelines in this group.
+- Use APIs to view and operate (trigger, rerun stages etc.) all the pipelines in this group.
-- Restfully edit the pipelines belonging to this group.
+- Use APIs to edit pipelines belonging to this group.

 > **Note:** A group administrator can access "Pipelines" and "Config XML" tabs on the Administration page to [view and edit his/her pipeline groups](pipeline_group_admin_config.html).
 He/She cannot access Server Configuration or perform user management.
 While a group administrator cannot access Pipeline Templates either, they can use existing templates for pipelines within their pipeline group.